Jade-ux/Learn_English_In_South_Africa/README.md

 [See my wireframes here](assets/mockups-and-wireframes/milestone-project-1-wireframes.pdf)

+After beginning the development of the website I changed a few of the design elements and features such as the banner.
+In the wireframes you will see the banner is a carousel image with a small text box over it.
+I learnt that carousels are not accessible and therefore changed the banner to a static image.
+I also realised the text over the banner would not work well on mobile devices and left that off the final design.

-I also created style mockups to test out colour combinations and styles for the site.
+I created style mockups to test out colour combinations and styles for the site.

 [Home page mockup](assets/mockups-and-wireframes/styles-mockup--home-pg.jpg)